-Buzzled Bee-Themed Children’s Book Of Puzzles
+Buzzled Bee-Themed Children’s Book Of Puzzles:

-It contains over 100 puzzles and activities all on the theme of bees, and contains some educational puzzles too.
+It contains over 100 puzzles and activities all on the theme of bees, and contains many educational puzzles too.
 This is not simply a puzzle book with pictures of bees all over it.

 The Buzzled Bee-themed Junior Puzzle Book is available from Amazon.

-Activities outdoors, from simple observation and conversation about bees foraging on flowers, or watching bees in bee hotels, can help to inspire interest and create the next generation of conservationists – or at the very least, kids who appreciate wildlife.
+Activities outdoors, from simple observation and conversations about bees foraging on flowers, or watching bees in bee hotels, can help to inspire interest and create the next generation of conservationists – or at the very least, kids who appreciate wildlife.
 After all, we look after the things we value.
 You can read more about inspiring kids here.

 Nowadays, there is growing awareness about the value of bees and other pollinators.
 But what can you do to inspire kids when it’s raining outdoors?
 That’s where children’s books about bees are of course, a great help!